BeauAgst/flickr-api/README.md

 * Query photos from the Flickr API (Click/tap search or just hit enter)
 * Infinite scrolling

+### Images
+* If an image has no title it is set to "Untitled photo"
+* Clicking the image opens it in a new tab
+* Clicking the user opens their profile in a new tab

 ### Tags
 * Photos that have tags will be identified with a `tags` label in the corner
 * Clicking tags will open a list of tags associated with the picture